Network

 Installation in 3 steps (Tailscale)

-1. Create an account at tailscale.com (Google, Microsoft or email)
+1. Create an account at tailscale.com with a supported login method

 2. Install the Tailscale client on each device: curl -fsSL https://tailscale.com/install.sh | sh (Linux), or via app store